bertkdowns/thesis/notes/idaes.debugging_tips.md

 This could be because you have provided actual infeasible chemical properties.
 Double check that chemical is at a reasonable state at that temperature/enthalpy/pressure.
 Double check that there's enough mcp in that heat flow stream that the heat exchanger can reasonably heat/cool the other stream to that temperature, etc

 It also could be because of discontinuities in the solution.
-E.g when you're solving with a fixed temperature and it's trying to calculate the enth_mol, as in [001](001_ph_formulation.md).
+E.g when you're solving with a fixed temperature and it's trying to calculate the enth_mol, as in [[idaes.ph_formulation]].

 It also could be the true value of a variable is outside of the bounds - check for this, the variable will be right on the limit - either it's maximum or minimum value.